wayfair/hypernova-php/README.md

 * Inlining stack traces in development environments
 * Stopping requests to the service entirely, letting everything fall back to client rendering

-Generally, you will want to implement some subset of the lifecycle hooks.
+Generally, you will want to implement some subset of the lifecycle hooks; maybe you want `onError` handling but have no need for `shouldSendRequest`.
 For developer convenience, you may extend `\WF\Hypernova\Plugin\BasePlugin` which provides no-op implementations of all of the hooks.